 There are many reasons that starting an LLC might help a property owner grow their rental business, but the structure doesn’t work for everyone.
 Here are the top four drawbacks.

 Remember that there are fees associated with LLC creation, which will vary based on your state but are generally between $50 to $250.
 There are also annual reporting fees that may be required to keep adequate LLC records and stay compliant, in addition to other costs that may arise.

 Another potential downside of LLCs is that you need to create a separate bank account for the rental property as well as a separate bookkeeping system, apart from your own personal financial processes.
 It needs to be clear that the LLC is a separate entity from you and other owners.
 This could create additional work and can become time-consuming.

 Properties located in the District of Columbia will be subject to the Rental Housing Act of 1985 if an entity owns the property instead of an individual.
 This means you could have to follow certain rent-control regulations and other restrictions.

 Sometimes it can be more challenging to qualify for a mortgage if you create an LLC, and your interest rate could be higher.
 Keep in mind that if you already have a mortgage before creating an LLC, the transfer of property to the LLC could impact your financing.

 These are all substantial reasons to consider not creating an LLC, but make sure you figure out if the benefits outweigh these drawbacks.
 Many landlords find the extra legwork to be worth it, in the end, to have their personal assets protected.

 Working with Property Experts

 Talk to the experts at Nomadic Real Estate if you have questions about creating the right business structure for your rental property.
-We are dedicated to helping landlords in the District of Columbia, Maryland, and Northern Virginia regions.
+We are dedicated to helping landlords in the Northern Virginia, District of Columbia, and Maryland regions.